Alexandra Kasser: Career

-Kasser was a proponent Paid Family Medical Leave, a living wage, and eliminating the state’s estate tax.
+Kasser was a proponent Paid Family Medical Leave program, that was adopted by the Connecticut legislature in 2019.
+She also backed efforts to raise the state minimum wage during her time in office.
+Additionally, Kasser introduced a bill to eliminate Connecticut’s estate and gift tax, and advocated for changes to the state’s tax structure.

-In 2021, Kasser introduced Jennifers’ Law, which legally redefines domestic violence to include coercive control.
-The law includes multiple protections for victims of domestic violence and their children, including the ability to access free legal help, change locks in rental units and apply for restraining orders if they’ve experienced coercive control.
-In a section that addresses custody matters, the law adds “physical and emotional safety of the child” as the first factor to be considered by judges and Guardian Ad Litems.
-They must also consider “the effect on the child of the actions of an abuser if any domestic violence, as defined in 46b1 (which now includes coercive control) has occurred between the parents."
-Jennifers’ Law is named in honor of Jennifer Dulos, a New Canaan woman living in Kasser's district, who disappeared after a dispute with her husband, Fotis Dulos, and Jennifer Magnano, who was shot and killed by her husband in front of her children.
+In 2021, Kasser introduced and championed legislation known as Jennifers' Law, which legally redefines domestic violence to include coercive control.
+The law includes multiple protections for victims of domestic violence and their children, including the ability to access free legal help, change locks in rental units and apply for restraining orders if they've experienced coercive control.
+In a section that addresses custody matters, the law adds "physical and emotional safety of the child" as the first factor to be considered by judges and Guardian Ad Litems.
+They must also consider "the effect on the child of the actions of an abuser if any domestic violence, as defined in 46b1 (which now includes coercive control) has occurred between the parents."
+Jennifers' Law is named in honor of Jennifer Dulos, a New Canaan woman living in Kasser's district, who disappeared after a dispute with her husband, Fotis Dulos, and Jennifer Magnano, who was shot and killed by her husband in front of her children.

+In 2021, Kasser introduced legislation known as the Connecticut Parentage Act.
+The law expanded legal recognition of parentage in Connecticut, extending legal protections to families including same-sex parents, unmarried parents and parents who conceive children through assisted reproduction.

 Divorce and resignation

-On June 22, 2021, Kasser announced her resignation from public office, saying that her ability to do her job was impeded by ongoing divorce litigation with Seth Bergstein.
+On June 22, 2021, Kasser announced her resignation from the Connecticut State Senate at the end of her third legislative session, citing personal circumstances, including ongoing divorce litigation, as impeding her ability to perform her duties effectively.
+In her resignation note, she highlighted her legislative achievements and commitment to social issues, writing: 'I am particularly proud of introducing and passing legislation including the Parentage Act and Jennifers' Law so that no one is shamed for who they are or trapped in an abusive situation.'

-She was succeeded by Republican Ryan Fazio.
+Her seat was subsequently filled following a special election by Republican Ryan Fazio.

 Personal life

 After filing for divorce, Kasser began dating her current partner, Nichola Samponaro, a political consultant and Realtor who grew up in Greenwich, CT.
-Samponaro volunteered as Kasser’s 2018 and 2020 campaign manager and briefly worked as her chief of staff in 2018.
+Samponaro volunteered as Kasser's 2018 and 2020 campaign manager.

+In 2019, Kasser gave a TEDx talk describing her personal journey to finding "Love and Purpose."

 Non-profit involvement

-From 2012 to 2016 Kasser was chairman of the Mount Sinai Children's Environmental Health Center board, an organization dedicated to advancing research on the environmental and epigenetic causes of children’s diseases including cancer.
+From 2012 to 2016, Kasser was chairman of the Mount Sinai Children's Environmental Health Center board, an organization dedicated to advancing research on the environmental and epigenetic causes of children's diseases, including cancer.
 Kasser is the founder of The Parity Partnership, a non-profit dedicated to advancing gender equality in the public and private sectors.
 She was also chairman of Greenwich Community Gardens and has served on various boards dedicated to helping children, such as Kids in Crisis.